 This Glossary defines terms related to the Pillar 3 Report.
-For additional definitions of terms and acronyms, refer to the Glossary in our 2020 Form 10-K, and as updated in our September 30, 2021 Form 10-Q.
+For additional definitions of terms and acronyms, refer to the Glossary in our 2021 Form 10-K.

 Alternative Modified Look Through Approach (AMLTA) - Under this approach, a banking organization assigns the adjusted carrying value of an equity exposure to an investment fund on a pro rata basis to different risk weight categories based on the investment limits described in the fund's prospectus.
 The banking organization's risk-weighted asset amount is the sum of each portion of the adjusted carrying value assigned to an exposure type multiplied by the applicable risk weight.
 For purposes of the calculation the banking organization must assume the fund is invested in assets with the highest risk weight permitted by its prospectus and to the maximum amounts permitted.